-In the forty-ninth edition of “Legends of the Game” we look at the career of Joe Comeau.
+In the ninety-third edition of “Legends of the Game” we look at the career of Joe Comeau.

 Joe “The Quiet Man” Comeau (born June 24, 1940) is a Canadian retired amateur and professional box lacrosse goaltender.
 A member of the Canadian Lacrosse Hall of Fame, Comeau was the winner of four Mann Cup national championships, WLA playoff and regular season most valuable player trophies, seven all-star team inductions and four Nicholson Trophies as the WLA’s top goaltender.